Associate of Applied Science Degree

 Program Offered at the Following Sites: Thomasville, Tifton

-Length of Program: Two (2) semesters of prerequisite courses found in the Health Care Science, TCC, Three (3) semesters of occupational courses.
+Length of Program: Two (2) semesters of prerequisite courses, Three (3) semesters of occupational courses.

 Cost of Program: Click Here.

-Entrance Date: Prerequisite Courses open; however, all prerequisite/competitive admission courses (ALHS 1090 – Medical Terminology for Allied Health, BIOL 2113 – Anatomy & Physiology I, BIOL 2113L – Anatomy & Physiology Lab I, BIOL 2114 – Anatomy & Physiology II, BIOL 2114L – Anatomy & Physiology Lab II, COMP 1000 – Introduction to Computers, ENGL 1101 – Composition and Rhetoric, MATH 1111 – College Algebra, one humanities, one social science, and one general education elective) must be successfully completed with a minimum grade of a “C”, prior to competitive program admission deadline.
+Entrance Date: Prerequisite Courses open; however, all prerequisite/competitive admission courses (ALHS 1090 – Medical Terminology for Allied Health, BIOL 2113 – Anatomy & Physiology I, BIOL 2113L – Anatomy & Physiology Lab I, BIOL 2114 – Anatomy & Physiology II, BIOL 2114L – Anatomy & Physiology Lab II, BIOL 2117 – Microbiology, BIOL 2117L – Microbiology Lab, ENGL 1101 – Composition and Rhetoric, one natural science/mathematics – MATH 1100, MATH 1101, MATH 1103, or MATH 1111, one humanities, one social science, and one general education elective) must be successfully completed with a minimum grade of a “C”, prior to competitive program admission deadline.

-Program Admission: Tifton - Summer Semester; Thomasville - Fall Semester
+Program Admission: Tifton – Fall Semester; Thomasville - Fall Semester

 Entrance Requirements: Entry into this program is based on competitive admissions criteria.
 Contact the program advisor or admissions for details.
 Completion of prerequisite courses does not guarantee admission into the program.
 For further details, Please see the Competitive Admissions Criteria.
 Click for Entrance Score Requirements.